-An individual who feels he or she has been unlawfully harassed in an incident without a sexual misconduct dimension may bring the matter to a Complaint Advisor, whose role is to discuss with the complainant available options on how to proceed (a list of current Advisors also appears in the University Directory).
+An individual who feels he or she has been harassed in an incident without a sexual misconduct dimension may bring the matter to a Complaint Advisor, whose role is to discuss with the complainant available options on how to proceed.
+(A list of current Advisors appears in the Student Manual and in the University directory.)
 The advising is intended to provide a forum for free and open discussion between the complainant and the Advisor.
-Consequently, no record will be kept of the advising conversation other than an incident report that will not contain the names of either the complainant or the accused and that will be used only to keep a yearly record of the number of different types of reported incidents.
-Every attempt will be made to protect the privacy of the individuals involved in an advising conversation about unlawful harassment or discrimination.
-If the Advisor learns of allegations that are so serious they obligate the University to act, then, upon the recommendation of the Coordinating Officer or Provost, there will be an administrative response, which may include a formal investigation and will include notifying germane administrative or managerial personnel (e.g., department chair and/or dean in matters involving faculty members and other academic appointees, and supervisors, managers and/or directors in matters involving staff employees).
+Consequently, no record will be kept of the advising conversation other than an incident report, which will not contain the names of either the complainant or the accused and which will be used only to keep a yearly record of the number of different types of reported incidents.
+Every attempt will be made to protect the privacy of an individual who seeks the assistance of an Advisor.
+If the Advisor learns of allegations that are so serious that they obligate the University to act, then, upon the recommendation of the Coordinating Officer (defined below) or Provost, there will be an administrative response, which may include a formal investigation and will include notifying germane administrative or managerial personnel (e.g., department chair and/or dean in matters involving faculty members, other academic appointees, and postdoctoral researchers; deans of students in matters involving students; and supervisors, managers and/or directors in matters involving staff employees).

-Complaint Advisors are selected and supervised by the Coordinating Officer (a position filled by a member of the Provost's Office) for a two-year term and drawn from a variety of different areas throughout the University.
-(For example, they may be Resident Heads, Deans of Students, the Ombudsperson, or faculty members).
+Complaint Advisors are academic and staff employees drawn from a variety of different areas throughout the University, selected and supervised by the Coordinating Officer (a position filled by a member of the Provost's Office) for a two -year term.
 The number of Advisors is sufficiently large that individuals from all areas in the University are able to have access to the Advisors.
-Advisors are required to participate in a program designed to make them familiar with the issues involved in dealing with unlawful harassment or discrimination cases.
+Advisors are required to participate in a training program concerning issues involved in dealing with harassment, discrimination, and sexual misconduct cases.